RLabs-1/event_prediction_backend/accounts/Readme.md

 ## Important Notes

 - **Don't forget to review email configurations when deploying to production!**
-   - Make sure you configure your SMTP settings for sending emails in production.
+   - Make sure to configure your SMTP settings for sending emails in production.
    - You might want to use an email service like **SendGrid**, **Mailgun**, or **Amazon SES** for reliable email delivery.

 - **Security**: The signed tokens used in the email verification link provide a way to ensure the link is valid.
 Make sure to configure your Django app to handle token expiration if needed.